 This course was designed primarily for part-time faculty.
 Participants learn about the important pedagogical, logistical, and technological issues involved in delivering effective online courses.
 Participants that complete this course will not necessarily move onto other TOL seminars.

-The goal of this course is to prepare instructors to develop and deliver high-quality distance learning.
+The goal of this course is to prepare instructors to build high-quality distance learning (DL) and hybrid courses, and support them in that effort.
 In order to meet that goal, instructors need quality training on common pedagogical, logistical, and technological strategies.
 This intensive seminar covers pedagogy, course design, instructional strategies, communication strategies, and online assessment.
-TOL6100 is offered in a hybrid format that includes a face-to-face kickoff day, seven online modules, a face-to-face roundtable discussion (half day), and face-to-face culminating final presentation day (half day).
+TOL6100 is offered in a hybrid format that includes a face-to-face kickoff day, eight online modules, a face-to-face roundtable discussion, and a face-to-face culminating final presentation day.

 **note- until 2015, TOL6100 included both the training to develop and deliver an online course and the course development itself.
 Course development support has now been moved to a separate course - TOL7100.

 This is a self-paced online seminar course designed to assist faculty with their development of a high-quality distance learning course.
 The objective of TOL7100 is that participants design and develop an online course and complete a successful Quality Matters course review within one year of TOL7100 start date.
 TOL7100 is organized into three phases (Getting Started, Design and Development, and Course Review).
 Each phase provides participants with basic guidance to support the course development.
 Participants may choose a guided track in which they work closely with an instructional designer (ID) to create a Course Development Plan that contains benchmarks and deadlines, or they may choose an independent track in which there are occasional meetings with an ID to discuss course development issues, but the overall course development process is self-managed.